About Me

 Baking & Photography

-Oh, and if you love baking, you might know me from PennyLane Brownies, a recipe that’s become a staple for many home bakers in Indonesia.
-You might find my name if you Google it!
+If you love baking, you might know me from PennyLane Brownies, a recipe that’s become a staple for many home bakers in Indonesia.
+You might find my name if you Google it.
 Baking is a natural extension of my creativity, a stress reliever, and a professional journey I’ve been on for years.

 Student of Qur'an

 But above all, I'm a student of Qur’an.
+It’s my happy place, my safe place.
 It keeps me focused on what truly lasts beyond this world.
 It guards me from false conceptions and deceiving thoughts.
-And I strive every day to see it clearly, deepen my understanding and live accordingly.
+And I strive every day to see it clearly, deepen my understanding, and live accordingly.
 I’m nowhere near perfect, but I’m on this path, repenting, reflecting, and striving to be a better 'abd, one step at a time, until I meet Allah.

 Here for the Better Me, Better You

-I hope this blog inspires you—to do better, to feel better, or just to give you something to smile about.
+I hope this blog inspires you and me—to do better, to feel better, gives you something to smile about.
 Feel free to stick around, leave a comment, or drop me a message.
-I might not be able to whistle, but I can definitely lend an ear!
+I’m here to inspire and be inspired, remind and be reminded.

 Comments